NAME

 Quality header

 The quality header is the line starting with ‘+’.
-Any text after ‘+’ on this line is ignored by vsearch.
+The text after ‘+’ must be empty or repeat the sequence header line exactly; anything else causes a fatal error.

 Quality string